Chinese-American Oceanic and Atmospheric Association (COAA)

 What is COAA

-The Chinese-American Oceanic and Atmospheric Association (COAA) is a non-profit and charitable organization (Combined Federal Campaign Agency Designation No. 7854) that operates under the Public Benefit Corporation Law for scientific purposes.
+The Chinese-American Oceanic and Atmospheric Association (COAA) is a non-profit and charitable organization (Combined Federal Campaign Agency Designation No. 60027) that operates under the Public Benefit Corporation Law for scientific purposes.
 Elected yearly at annual meetings, the Board of Directors consists of the President, Vice President, Secretary, Treasurer, Ocean and Atmosphere Program Chairs, and Directors in Membership, Publicity, and Publication.
 Special Committees and Regional Coordinators are assigned by the Board to promote membership drive and networking in areas outside of Washington DC.

 To network ocean and atmosphere professionals in establishing a forum based on common interests;

-- To facilitate professional contacts;
+To facilitate professional contacts;

-- And to improve qualification and occupational opportunities.
+To improve qualification and occupational opportunities.

 May 5, 2018 - Spring workshop to be held at ESSIC building, University of Maryland, from 9:30 am to 3:00 pm.
 Please read more details and register here

 May 12, 2018 - Ping Pang tournament Please read more details and register here

 April 14, 2018 - March for Science joining in AGU members at Washington DC.
 See more news and photos through NBCwashington.com (in particular the 5th and 12th)

 COAA Statement on Stereotyping and Targeting of Chinese Students and Academics